What is Borderline Personality Disorder?

 Dealing with loss is never easy, and sometimes God’s Word seems distant.
 In these instances, reach out to a Christian friend who can pray for you, and even read these Bible verses for mourning to you.
 A big way in which God provides great comfort to us is through the body of believers, supporting each other in times of crisis.

 If you’re looking for additional support in the form of Christian counseling, please don’t hesitate to contact one of the grief counselors in Huntington Beach listed in our counselor directory.
+Christian Counselors at Huntington Beach Christian Counseling are available to help guide you through this difficult time with compassion and support.

 Photos: